 Also, if you happen to be involved in an accident, the dashcam will give you irrefutable evidence of what happened and which party was at fault.

 In the case of delivery, a dashcam allows you to show that you did NOT steal something, or that you weren’t working for more than one app at the same time.
-Read more about unfair deactivations in this Gridwise article.
+Read more about unfair rideshare deactivations.

 Top 5 dashcams for rideshare and delivery drivers

 If you plan to only be a delivery driver, you may not need a fancy camera.
 Still, you might want the flexibility of seeing the view both inside and outside of your vehicle.
 You may, after all, have to prove that you did NOT eat those fries the customer insisted were missing from the order.

 If you’re a rideshare driver, you’ll definitely want a camera that will get clear pictures inside and outside the vehicle, with a continuous loop of recording.
 Passengers can act out when you least expect it; you never know when someone is going to be rude to you or someone else, or accuse you of committing an egregious act of disrespect, theft, or worse.

 The Anker ROAV Dual DashCam received 4.5/5 stars on Amazon and checks out at $74.
 It can simultaneously record the front and inside of your vehicle, and has a built-in GPS that automatically records your rideshare or delivery driving route, location, and speed, so you have all the information you need for every ride.

 Another dashcam considered to be one of the best on the (somewhat) cheaper side of the spectrum is Pruveeo’s dual dashcam.
 This can be found on Amazon for $80.
 It has numerous features, including high-definition capability, cameras that record the interior and front of the car, and loop recording.